shamimaaktar1/ChatGPT4SA/README.md

 ## File Organization

-1. `Case Study on Architecting the CampusBike Application.pdf`
+1. `Case Study on Architecting the CampusBike Application.pdf` represents the detailed case study on architecting the CampusBike application.
+It extensively discussed the business case and specifications for the CampusBike, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing).

 2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf`

 ## Demo Video